Configuring Pocomail & Barca

 Most people prefer the short headers and if there is additional information they have to scroll down the message to view the sender's message.

 However, if you are trying to troubleshoot a problem or if your ISP or another service asks for the headers in a message, what they are asking for is the full headers.

 Most issues have to do with connection to the Internet:

 - Ensure that Pocomail or Barca are online.
 This may appear on the toolbar, but a check mark should appear next to Online Operation in Pocomail.

 - If you are running a firewall (ZoneAlarm recommended) it needs to be programmed to allow Pocomail, Barca, etc. access to the Internet.
 Controlling Internet access is the job of a firewall.

-- If you have your antivirus program configured to check incoming and outgoing messages for viruses, they will stop a message from being delivered (or retrieved) if they are not working correctly.
+- If you have your security program configured to check incoming and outgoing messages for viruses, they will stop a message from being delivered (or retrieved) if they are not working correctly.
 Most such programs give some indication, such as an animated envelope, near the antivirus or email program near the Windows clock on the taskbar.